-Activity Description Conference Calls FPOs will conduct weekly conference calls to review projects with grant amounts in excess of \$80M.
-FPOs will conduct a conference call with other projects requiring advanced monitoring on a biweekly basis (and more frequently as needed) to discuss issues and review project status.
-Initial Desk Reviews FPOs will complete an initial desk review with each recipient by the end of January 2011.
-Periodic Desk Reviews FPOs will perform detailed reviews of the performance reports submitted by recipients during each year of performance.
-FPOs will also capture comments regarding their approval of each report, in the program file: Project Baselines Quarterly Performance Progress Reports • Annual Performance Progress Reports In addition, FPOs will review other data and reports available to them.
-Please note that no specific documentation will be captured for these reviews, unless FPOs identify an issue which required further investigation or a corrective plan: Weekly Drawdown Report Quarterly ARRA Report Quarterly Federal Financial Report Advanced Desk Reviews FPOs will conduct Advanced Desk Reviews for high-risk project elements of Advanced grants on an as- needed basis and schedule to be determined by the FPO and Team Lead for each Advanced project.
-Advanced Desk Reviews may be triggered by the identification of non-compliance with award terms and conditions; documentation of substantial variance between project performance and plan; allegations of waste, fraud, or abuse; or other events warranting investigation through an Advanced Desk Review,.
-Site Visits Advanced grants will be subject to a minimum of two site visits during the award period.
+Criteria Description Conference Calls FPOs will conduct weekly conference calls to review projects with grant amounts in excess of \$80M.
+FPOs will conduct a conference call with other projects requiring advanced monitoring on a bi-weekly basis (and more frequently as needed) to discuss issues and review project status.
+Quarterly Desk Reviews FPOs will perform detailed reviews of the performance reports submitted by recipients during each quarter of performance.
+FPOs will also capture comments regarding their approval of each report, in the program file for: Project Baselines Quarterly Performance Progress Reports Annual Performance Progress Reports In addition, FPOs will review other data and reports available to them (see below).
+Please note that no specific documentation will be captured for these reviews, unless FPOs identify an issue which requires further investigation or a corrective plan: Weekly Drawdown Report Quarterly ARRA Report Quarterly Federal Financial Report Advanced Desk Reviews As needed, FPOs may conduct Advanced Desk Reviews for grants receiving Advanced Monitoring.
+Such reviews will be limited to specific topics, such as sample match reviews, CCI overlap analysis, CCI fiber delay analysis, or subrecipient/vendor reviews.
+Additionally, FPOs may conduct Advanced Desk Reviews for high-risk project elements of Advanced grants on an as-needed basis and schedule to be determined by the FPO and Team Lead for each Advanced project.
+Advanced Desk Reviews may be triggered by the identification of non-compliance with award terms and conditions; documentation of substantial variance between project performance and plan; allegations of waste, fraud, or abuse; or other events warranting review through an Advanced Desk Review, Site Visits Grants set at Advanced monitoring level will be visited at least once over the course of the grant award.
 Site visits will be conducted by FPOs, contractor support staff, or Grants Office representatives.
 Advanced Site Visits Advanced Site Visits are anticipated for Advanced projects to diagnose specific project issues or provide technical assistance.
-Advanced Site Visits will be scheduled on an as-needed basis to be determined by the FPO and Team Lead for each Advanced project.
+Advanced Site Visits will be scheduled on an asneeded basis to be determined by the FPO and Team Lead for each Advanced project.
 Advanced Site Visits may be triggered by the identification of significant issues or technical assistance needs; documentation of substantial variance between project performance and plan; allegations of waste, fraud, or abuse; or other events warranting investigation through an Advanced Site Visit, as determined by the professional judgment of program staff.
-Risk Assessment Advanced grants will be subject to a Risk Assessment twice per year

-3.7 Changes in Monitoring Level
+3.8.
+Changes in Monitoring Level

-The result of any monitoring activity described in this section could result in a change upward or downward to the monitoring level assigned to any grant.
+The result of any monitoring activity described in this section could result in a change in the monitoring level assigned to any grant.
 The following is a list of possible events that could trigger a recommendation for an upward adjustment of a project's monitoring status:

-- Reports of fraud, waste, or abuse - Significant change in project activity - Excessive or significantly minimal drawdown of federal funds - Uncertainty over ability to meet matching requirements - Consistent delinquency on submission of and completeness of reports (including Baselines, Quarterly and Annual Performance Progress Reports, ARRA Reports, Federal Financial Reports, and required audits) - Violation of Federal, State, ARRA Laws (including the Davis Bacon Act) - Violation of Financial Compliance Requirements - Violation of Performance Compliance Requirements - Violation of Award Terms or Special Award Conditions - Audit Findings - Management or key personnel changes that could impact performance
+- Reports of fraud, waste, or abuse - · Significant modifications in project activity - Excessive or significantly minimal drawdown of federal funds - Uncertainty over ability to meet matching requirements - Consistent delinquency on submission of and completeness of reports (including Baselines, Quarterly and Annual Performance Progress Reports, ARRA Reports, Federal Financial Reports, and required audits) - Potential violation of Federal, State, ARRA Laws (including the Davis Bacon Act) - Violation of Financial Compliance Requirements - Violation of Performance Compliance Requirements - Violation of Award Terms or Special Award Conditions - Audit Findings - Management or key personnel changes that could impact performance - Application of a Corrective Action, such as a Performance Improvement Plan or Corrective Action Plan - Recipient difficulties when responding to, or complying with, a Performance Improvement Plan or Corrective Action Plan